Agarwood / Oudchips/ Aloeswood

 Cross section of tree showing resinous heartwood

 The value of first-grade Agarwood is extremely high.
 A wide array of products of different grades is available on the market, varying with geographical location and cultural deposition.
-Prices range from a few dollars per kilo for the lowest quality to over thirty thousand US dollars for top quality oil and resinous wood.
-Aquilaria crassna is listed as a critically endangered species in Viet Nam, and A. malaccensis is listed as vulnerable by the World Conservation Union, IUCN.
+Prices range from a few dollars per kilo for the lowest quality to over hundreds thousand US dollars for top quality oil and resinous wood.

 One of the main reasons for the relative rarity and high cost of agarwood is the depletion of the wild resource.